Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_18_Differentially Expressed Genes Detecion and Analysis/Group_18_Differentially Expressed Genes Detection and Analysis.md

 #### Precision Medicine: Development:
    - DEG analysis plays a vital role in the field of precision medicine by identifying gene expression profiles that can be used for patient stratification and personalized treatment strategies.
 #### Agricultural and Environmental Research:
-   - In agriculture, DEG analysis is used to study plant responses to environmental stress such as the coconut tree example we had earlier, identify genes associated with desirable traits, and improve crop yields.
+   - In agriculture, DEG analysis is used to study plant responses to environmental stress, such as the coconut tree example we had earlier, identify genes associated with desirable traits, and improve crop yields.
    - Environmental genomics utilizes DEG analysis to understand how organisms respond to changes in their environment.
 #### Pharmaceutical Development:
    - DEG analysis is employed in drug discovery and development to identify potential biomarkers, evaluate drug efficacy, and understand the molecular mechanisms of drug action.